Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

 Backup Mode gravity lowering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Backup mode gravity lowering is methos for semi-automated lowering.
-Manual opening of hoist motorbrake and automatically following of MotoSuiveur system.
+Manual opening of hoist motorbrake and automatically following of MotoSuiveur® system.
 Backup mode allows following with limited speed and no fault detection.

 Instructions
 ++++++++++++

-1. Switch on the MotoSuiveur System to :doc:`Backup Mode <../../recovery/backup-procedure>`.
+1. Switch on the MotoSuiveur® System to :doc:`Backup Mode <../../recovery/backup-procedure>`.

 .. _Switching on Backup Mode:
 .. figure:: ../../_img/Backup/switch-on-backup.png